 It's officially soup season!
-There are so many reasons I love making homemade soup: it's quick, easy, nutritious, comforting, and freezer-friendly, like creamy roasted cauliflower soup, southwest black bean soup, and thick and hearty vegetarian chili.
+There are so many reasons I love making homemade soup: it's quick, easy, nutritious, comforting, and freezer-friendly, like dairy free potato soup, and this vegetarian chili recipe.

 Jump to:

-- Full-flavored - Roasted squash, carrots, and onions are robust and slightly sweet.
+- Delicious- Roasted squash, carrots, and onions are robust and slightly sweet.
 Roasted garlic, ginger, and coconut milk create a Thai flavor profile, and the cayenne gives this delicious soup a slight pop of heat.

-- Easy - Because we use pre-chopped squash, this recipe is super easy and involves just 10 minutes of prep time.
+- Quick & easy - Because we use pre-chopped squash, this recipe is super easy and involves just 10 minutes of prep time.
 It's a recipe that is minimal effort and maximum reward.

-- Healthy - Packed full of roasted squash, carrots, and onions, this soup is an excellent way to eat your vegetables, and there are countless health benefits to eating garlic and ginger.
+- Healthy - Packed full of roasted squash, carrots, and onions, this soup is high in fiber, vitamin C, potassium, and magnesium.

 - Creamy - Because this soup is blended, a creamy and silky texture is achieved, with coconut milk making it extra velvety and rich.